NVIDIA/NeMo/tutorials/llm/llama-3/README.md

 #### 1. Download example LoRA adapters

-The following steps assume that you have authenticated with NGC and downloaded the CLI tool, as mention in pre-requisites.
+The following steps assume that you have authenticated with NGC and downloaded the CLI tool, as mentioned in pre-requisites.

 ```bash
 # Set path to your LoRA model store